Amityville 3-D: Cast

+Production

+The film was an international co-production film between Mexico and the United States, like the previous installment Amityville II: The Possession.
+Exterior scenes for Amityville 3-D were shot at the same house in Toms River, New Jersey where the first two films in the Amityville series where filmed, which closely resembled the infamous house in Amityville, New York.
+A house nearby was employed for the exterior of Nancy Baxter (Tess Harper)'s house.
+Interiors were filmed at Estudios Churubusco in Mexico, likewise the interiors of Dr. Elliot West (Robert Joy)'s laboratory and the magazine's offices were filmed on location in Mexico.
+Melanie (Candy Clark)'s car accident was filmed on the streets of Mexico City.

 Critical response

 Amityville 3D maintains an 18% rating on Rotten Tomatoes based on 22 reviews from critics.
 The website's critical consensus calls it "a gimmicky Amityville retread with insufferable characters".

 Variety wrote, "A new cast of characters and the addition of 3-D does little to pump new life, supernatural or otherwise, into this tired genre.”
 Janet Maslin of The New York Times wrote, "Once the first two films in a series have exhausted most opportunities for action, the third is liable to average half a dozen exposition scenes for every eventful episode."
 Of the 3D, she said "3-D exposition is the stuff of which headaches are made; the footage tends to be so dark that you can barely tell whether it's night or day."

 Release

 While released theatrically in 3-D, the only 3-D home release of the film has been on DVD in the UK and as of August 2012, also in Scandinavia.
 In October 2013, Scream Factory released a 3-D Blu-ray of Amityville 3-D, along with The Amityville Horror and Amityville II: The Possession.
-A novelization of the film was written by Gordon McGill while Howard Blake wrote a score for the film, which was released on CD in 2000 as part of the Original Orchestral Score for Flash Gordon.
+A novelization of the film was written by Gordon McGill while Howard Blake wrote a score for the film, which was released on CD in 2000 as part of the original orchestral score for Flash Gordon.

 MGM Home Entertainment originally released the DVD with the theatrical title Amityville 3-D (also the title on the opening title card of the film itself) on the box artwork.
-However they received many complaints as the film was not actually in 3-D and some even mistakenly mistook the release as a 3-D version of the original 1979 film The Amityville Horror.
-Due to this they re-released the DVD with the foreign territory title Amityville III: The Demon on the box artwork despite the film itself retaining "Amityville 3-D" on the title card.
+However, they received many complaints as the film was not actually in 3-D, and some even mistakenly mistook the release as a 3-D version of the original 1979 film The Amityville Horror.
+Due to this, they re-released the DVD with the foreign territory title Amityville III: The Demon on the box artwork, despite the film itself retaining Amityville 3-D on the title card.